-Half of the staircase is suspended from the ceiling above, leaving the living room open for flexible usage.
+Half of the staircase is suspended from the ceiling above, leaving the living room open for flexible use.

-At the back of the space, an office (left) overlooks the piano room.
-The piano room can be closed off for use as a guest room.
+At the back of the space, an office overlooks the piano room, which can be closed off for use as a guest room.

-And a gigantic door separates the back of the ground floor space into a guest suite, complete with bathroom.
+A very large door located at the center of the raft allows the back of the ground floor to be converted into a guest suite, complete with private bathroom.

 Ceilings in the bathroom and powder room are designed as abstracted cloud formations.